 Manuel Wörsdörfer

-Dr. Wörsdörfer is an associate professor at the Maine Business School and School of Computing and Information Science and an associate member of the Climate Change Institute at the University of Maine.
-Before joining UMaine, he was an instructor at the Murdough Center for Engineering Professionalism and a member of the Climate Science Center at Texas Tech University, as well as a postdoctoral research fellow at the Cluster of Excellence ‘The Formation of Normative Orders’ and a member of the Centre for Business Ethics at Goethe University Frankfurt.
-He also worked as a visiting research fellow at Beijing University, Carnegie Mellon University, University of Toronto, and York University.
-Manuel’s current research focuses on business and human rights, AI ethics, big tech and antitrust, and climate finance.
-Most of his research has been presented at prestigious international conferences, such as the annual conferences of the Australasian Business Ethics Network, the European Business Ethics Network, and the Society for Business Ethics, and published in peer-reviewed journals, such as AI and Ethics, Business and Society Review, European Journal of the History of Economic Thought, History of Economic Ideas, Journal of Business Ethics, Journal of Business Ethics Education, Journal of the History of Economic Thought, OEconomia, Philosophy of Management, Philosophy & Technology, The Antitrust Bulletin, Transnational Legal Theory, and Journal for Business, Economics, and Ethics.
+Dr. Wörsdörfer is an Associate Professor of Management and Computing Ethics at the Maine Business School and the School of Computing and Information Science at the University of Maine.
+He is also an Associate Member of the university’s AI Initiative.
+Before joining UMaine, he served as a lecturer and research fellow at the Murdough Center for Engineering Professionalism and was affiliated with the Climate Science Center at Texas Tech University.
+He previously held a postdoctoral research fellowship at the Cluster of Excellence ‘The Formation of Normative Orders’ and was a member of the Center for Business Ethics at Goethe University Frankfurt.
+In addition, he has been a visiting research fellow at Peking University, Carnegie Mellon University, University of Toronto, and York University.
+Dr. Wörsdörfer’s research focuses on business and human rights – particularly political corporate social responsibility – as well as AI ethics, with a special emphasis on big tech and antitrust.
+His work has been presented at major international conferences, including the annual meetings of the Australasian Business Ethics Network, the European Business Ethics Network, the International Association for Computing and Philosophy, and the Society for Business Ethics.
+His research has appeared in leading journals such as AI and Ethics, Business and Society Review, Digital Society, European Competition Journal, European Journal of the History of Economic Thought, History of Economic Ideas, Journal of Business Ethics, Journal of the History of Economic Thought, Philosophy & Technology, Philosophy of Management, The Antitrust Bulletin, and Transnational Legal Theory.
+He is the author of the 2026 book AI Ethics and Governance – Historical, Cultural, and Regulatory Perspectives and the forthcoming book Ordoliberalism and the Governance of Artificial Intelligence: Competition, Constitutional Order, and Digital Capitalism.

 Areas of Expertise